2022 Student Poster Contest:

 Partnership Promotes EPA School Flag Program

-The Southwest Pennsylvania Air Quality Partnership, Inc. (SPAQP) and Group Against Smog and Pollution (GASP) are working with regional schools to launch the Environmental Protection Agency’s (EPA) School Flag Program to teach parents, teachers and coaches about outdoor air quality conditions so children can continue to exercise safely outside when air quality pollution levels are in unhealthy ranges.
+The Southwest Pennsylvania Air Quality Partnership, Inc. (SPAQP) is working with regional schools to launch the Environmental Protection Agency’s (EPA) School Flag Program to teach parents, teachers and coaches about outdoor air quality conditions so children can continue to exercise safely outside when air quality pollution levels are in unhealthy ranges.
 This specific project was launched in August and hopes to continue to 25 schools by mid-2014.

 The School Flag program focuses on two main air pollutants: ground-level ozone and fine particulate matter.
 The Southwestern Pennsylvania region experiences many days when one or both of these pollutants are at high levels.
 Children are particularly susceptible to air pollution, which can harm their still developing lungs and trigger asthma attacks.